pranaynallanagula/Cloud-Native-Monitoring-Python-App-on-K8s-/README.md

 Step 3: Run the application
 To run the application, navigate to the root directory of the project and execute the following command:
 $ python3 app.py

-Part 2: Dockerizing the Flask application
+Part 2: Dockerizing the Flask application:
 Step 1: Create a Dockerfile
 Create a Dockerfile in the root directory of the project with the provided contents.